-Tortuga will stop accepting international (non-US) orders after December 31, 2018.
+Tortuga stopped shipping international (non-US) orders on January 1, 2019.
 We plan to re-launch in other regions when we can provide a localized experience with fast shipping and lower shipping and customs fees.
 We will honor return policies and warranties on all previous purchases.

 As a travel company, our customers live (and travel) all over the world.
 When we first launched, we used Amazon’s fulfillment centers, which wouldn’t ship our “oversized” packages outside of the US.
 Later, we switched to a third-party fulfillment center and began shipping to Canada, Europe, Australia, New Zealand, and parts of Asia.

 Our vision is to be a global brand.

 While we can ship bags anywhere, we’ve never served our international customers as well as our American ones.
 If you’ve bought a Tortuga from outside of the US, you’ve paid expensive shipping fees (despite Tortuga absorbing some of the cost) and customs fees levied by your home country.
 Customs offices often hold packages until you show up in person and pay.

 This is not the fast, easy online shopping experience that we want to provide.

 One of our core values is to Prioritize the Customer.
 While we want to provide you with great products and service, the truth is that we can’t do it if we’re storing our products in and shipping them from the US.

 As a small business, we don’t yet have the volume and expertise to serve international markets well.
 Earlier in 2018, we stopped shipping to Europe.